ionify/ionify/README.md

 ~
 { on:'my.ion@doma.in'
 , do (ion)
-    { /This method is called for each ion with//
+    { /this method is called for each ion with//
-      /an id matching "my.ion@doma.in".
-It    //
+      /an id matching "my.ion@doma.in".       //
-      /confirms the ion developer before      //
-      /describing what the ion does.           /
+      /it confirms the ion developer before   // /describing what the ion does.           /

       if (ion.re.by == "a.🇬🇾.developer")